 - Unlawful arrest: Law enforcement officers must follow proper procedure when making an arrest, and if you resisted after an officer failed to adhere to the law, you did not commit any offense.

 - Self-defense: You can use as much force as is necessary and reasonable to defend yourself against an officer who engaged in misconduct and attempted to inflict unlawful bodily harm upon you.

 When faced with this difficult situation, retaining a competent criminal defense lawyer in Los Angeles is crucial in order to investigate the actions that led to these charges.
-To provide you the best possible defense, it is best to consult with an attorney right away.
+To provide you with the best possible defense, it is best to consult with an attorney right away.